ngwatso/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch can be used in place of Route to access the path without renndering.

 1. How would you explain form validation to someone who has never programmed before?
+   Validation is used to ensure the correct data has been entered into a field, or checkboxes/selections that are required have been selected.

 1. In 1-2 sentences, define end to end testing.
+   End-to-end testing is testing everything within the app systematically, ensuring that there are no existing bugs in the code, and that everything works as expected.

 ## Instructions

 ### Task 1: Project Set Up

 -    [ ] Create a forked copy of this project
 -    [ ] Add your team lead as collaborator on Github
 -    [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
 -    [ ] Create a new branch: `git checkout -b <firstName-lastName>`
 -    [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
 -    [ ] Push commits: `git push origin <firstName-lastName>`

 ### Task 2: Project Requirements

 Your finished project must include all of the following requirements:

 -    [ ] A homepage that has a "/" route and links to your form (button, nav bar, or any other type of link is acceptable)
 -    [ ] A form with a "/pizza" route
 -    [ ] A name text input field
 -    [ ] Validation for name - name must be at least 2 characters
 -    [ ] A dropdown for pizza size
 -    [ ] A checklist for toppings - at least 4 (hint: name each separately!)
 -    [ ] Text input for special instructions
 -    [ ] An Add to Order button that submits form and returns a database record of name, size, toppings and special instructions

 #### Testing MVP

 Implement the following tests in Cypress:

 -    [ ] test that you can add text to the box
 -    [ ] test that you can select multiple toppings
 -    [ ] test that you can submit the form

 In your solution, it is essential that you follow best practices and produce clean and professional results.
 You will be scored on your adherence to proper code style and good organization.
 Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your work.
 It is better to submit a challenge that meets MVP than one that attempts too much and does not.